GreenDelta/epd-editor/README.md

 'Set as target platform' on the top right of the editor.
 This will download the runtime platform into the folder `.metadata/.plugins/org.eclipse.pde.core/.bundle_pool` of your workspace and thus may take a bit of time.
-After this, the project should have no compile errors and you should be able to open the `app.product` file and launch the application (click on `Launch an Eclipse application`).
+After this, the project should have no compile errors, and you should be able to open the `app.product` file and launch the application (click on `Launch an Eclipse application`).

 The target platform is configured for multi-platform builds as described